 In Toledo, Syrian Refugees Are Welcomed Amid A Difficult Immigration Climate

-Last year, NPR's Ari Shaprio visited Toledo, Ohio, to talk to refugees settling there from Syria's civil war.
+Last year, NPR's Ari Shapiro visited Toledo, Ohio, to talk to refugees settling there from Syria's civil war.
 Recently, he returned to Toledo to check in on the community.

 When we first met Omar Al-Awad and his family in the fall of 2015, they were among the newest refugee families from Syria settling in to life in Toledo, Ohio.